-Each Federal Programs funded employee is required to complete a Time and Effort Certification form indicating his/her activities during the month.
+Each Federal Programs funded employee is required to complete a Time and Effort Certification form indicating his/her activities.
+CCS uses Periodic Certification forms.
 The certification form must be verified and signed by the employee and the Federal Programs Director.
-Completed Time and Effort Certification on forms must be submitted to the Federal Programs Office at the end of the month.
+Completed Time and Effort Certification on forms must be submitted to the Federal Programs Office twice annually.
 These forms will be certified by the Federal Programs Director.